 What a horrible year the German keeper has had.

-Neuer has arguably been the best goalie in the world for the past four years, however has had a torrid time with injuries.
-Neuer has broken his foot a ridiculous three times in the last six months and is likely to be out of action until 2018.
+Neuer has arguably been the best goalie in the world for the past four years, however he’s had a torrid time with injuries.
+Neuer has broken his foot three times in the last six months and is likely to be out of action until 2018 – talk about luck.